On this page:

 Early Arrival Requests:

-Any student who wishes to move in before the designated check-in/hall opening dates must have their requests approved by the Office of Residential & First-Year Programs.
+Any student who wishes to move in before the designated check-in/hall opening dates must have their requests approved by the Office of Residential Education.

 Students participating in any College-sponsored activity which requires early arrival (practices, trainings, meetings) are granted permission to move in early.
 If students fall under this category, the group’s coordinator will arrange for their early arrival.
 The student does not need to submit an individual request.
 There is no early arrival fee for group early arrivals as long as students do not arrive prior to their group’s scheduled date.

 Any individual upperclass student that has extenuating circumstances that require early arrival must complete an online early arrival application by the deadline.
 Instructions and deadlines will be communicated to students prior to breaks and the start of each semester.
 Emails or phone calls to the office will not be accepted in place of this application.
-Office staff will review individual requests and determine whether students will be granted an exception to move in early.
+Residential Education office staff will review individual requests and determine whether students will be granted an exception to move in early.
 Individual requests that are made by the deadline and are approved will be automatically billed a $100 early arrival fee.
-Approval decisions will be communicated to each applicant via email within one week of receiving an application.
-Early arrival requests submitted after the deadline may be approved but will be automatically billed a $200 early arrival fee.
-Students who arrive on campus early without prior approval may not be granted access to their space.
-If early arrival access is granted, the student will be automatically billed $250.
+Approval decisions will be communicated to each applicant via email within five business days of receiving an application.
+Students cannot arrive to move into their housing prior to the official check-in days without prior early arrival approval

 Please note that dropping off personal belongings prior to the official check-in dates will constitute an early arrival and the above policy, deadlines, and fees will apply.